apigee/apigeecli/docs/apigeecli_targetservers_update.md

-  -d, --desc string       Description for the Target Server -b, --enable            Enabling/disabling a TargetServer (default true) -g, --grpc              Enable target server for gRPC -h, --help              help for create
+  -d, --desc string       Description for the Target Server -b, --enable            Enabling/disabling a TargetServer (default true) -g, --grpc              Enable target server for gRPC -h, --help              help for update
   -s, --host string       Host name of the target
   -i, --ignoreErr         Ignore TLS validation errors for the target server
       --keyAlias string   Key alias for the target server